 The majority of pieces sold at Little Paris are original French vintage designs dating from the 1800s to the 1970s.
 All vintage items are sourced from France on a monthly basis.
 They also stock a range of contemporary decoration and accessories.

 The shop sells vintage furniture, lighting and decorative pieces, such as this phonogram from 1890.

 Committee of Taste describes their catalogue of vintage treasures as reflecting English post-war utility, the Atomic era, mid-century modern and aesthetically pleasing, timeworn objects.

 Check their Facebook page for current stock.

 Architectural Forum by Jason and Nadine Davies was established in 1988.
-The company has been in the vanguard of developments concerning standards within the UK architectural salvage industry.
+The company has been at the forefront of developments concerning standards within the UK architectural salvage industry.

 Prestigious projects in their portfolio include removals from the British Museum, Tate Britain and Tower of London.
 Jason took part in the salvage of architectural pieces from the Baltic Exchange, now home to the Gherkin.
 This turned out to be the largest salvage of any building in Europe since the original London Bridge was sold to Arizona in 1967.